 As you’ll have read in the latest letter which was posted on the website on Friday 29th May, we have updated the Home Learning section of our website.

-Each teacher has prepared a home learning topic menu, linked to the project theme in our long term curriculum plan.
+Each teacher has prepared a new home learning topic menu, linked to the project theme in our long term curriculum plan.
 The menus contain a range of enriching activities, linked to different subject areas and will be found in each class’s webpage in the Home Learning section of the school website.
 Your child’s teacher has also written a short, explanatory letter to accompany the topic menu so please refer to this for further information.
-Please note, to use the links, open the PDF provided.

 Class teachers would love to hear about the activities the children do so please do not hesitate to share these via email, details of which are available in each class’s page in the Home Learning menu.
 I know that the teachers and teaching assistants have already greatly enjoyed seeing and hearing about what the children have been up to in the last few weeks.

 Further to this, if for any reason you have a problem navigating the webpages or are struggling for physical resources (e.g. paper, pencils), please also email your child’s teacher and we will work together to find a solution.

 As I’ve said before and I’ll reiterate again, please do what feels right for your family and what keeps everyone happy and thriving.
 Education is everywhere and as long as your child is exploring, investigating, listening, collaborating or simply existing, they’ll be learning.